DannyIRUMVA/Employee_management_software/README.md

-**Project Name README**
+**Employee_management_software README**

 ---

 ### Project Description

-This project is a [brief description of your project].
-It is built using [list of technologies/frameworks used].
-The project aims to [briefly explain the purpose or goal of the project].
+This project is a Backend API Server for Employee Management with Attendance Recording and Reporting.
+It is built using
+**Laravel 10**
+**PHP Unit/Pest for tests**
+**Laravel Sail**
+**Laravel Sanctum for authentication** **laravel-snappy(for pdf reports)**
+**Laravel Excel(for excel reports)**
+**Mailpit**.
+The project aims to:
+Full authentication system using Sanctum(Register, Login, Logout, Forgot password, Password reset) Employee CRUD, with minimum fields(names,email,employeeIdentifier,phoneNumber) all we care about is the thing to work Attendance management, record when an employee arrives at the office and when they leave Send email(using queues) to the employee when an attendance record is made Generate attendance report(pdf & excel) with daily attendance data.

 ---